hai-vr/documentation/docs/products/transfer-assistant/index.md

 - When unchecked, assets referenced inside EditorOnly objects and any of their children are not included.
   - However, to avoid errors during import, prefab sources are always included, even if the prefab instance is EditorOnly.

-This does not remove the GameObjects or Components marked as EditorOnly from the prefab, even during export.
+This does not remove the GameObjects or Components marked as EditorOnly from the prefab, even during export; it only ignores the references that they contain.

+Whether you want to check or uncheck this depends on your workflow.

 #### Include hidden in Prefabs